Employment in the UK: December 2024

 5. Employment

 Following an increase in the employment rate since early 2012, the rate decreased from the start of the coronavirus (COVID-19) pandemic.
-There had largely been an increase since the end of 2020, but the rate has been decreasing since mid-2023.
-In the latest quarter, the employment rate decreased and remains below pre-coronavirus levels.
+There has generally been an increase since the end of 2020, followed by an overall decrease between mid-2023 and early 2024.
+Overall, the employment rate has been increasing since.
+Over the year, the employment rate was largely unchanged, although it increased in the latest quarter (August to October 2024).

 We also publish estimates of payrolled employees in our Earnings and employment from Pay As You Earn Real Time Information, UK bulletin and estimates of the number of jobs in our Vacancies and jobs in the UK bulletin.